FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

-To figure out what is going to be included in this version, I'm going to divide it up into Gameplay, Tech, World, Art, Sound and Music.
+To figure out what is going to be included in this version, I'm going to divide it up into Gameplay, Tech, Level, Art, Sound and Music.
 #### Gameplay
 - [x] Plane Controls and Movement
 - [ ] Plane class dependent evasive maneuvers